dirkharmsmerbitz/bob/README.md

 ebs 100 ; attach
 raid0

-# create a snapshot of a EBS volume
+# create a snapshot of an EBS volume
 snapshot <volumeId>

 # send that snapshot to another region